wsprtv/wsprtv.github.io/osm_tiles/README.md

 ## License and Attribution for Map Tiles

-These map tiles are a "Produced Work" derived from OpenStreetMap data.
-The tiles themselves are provided under a permissive license.
-However, to comply with the Open Database License (ODbL) of the underlying data, you must provide the following attribution.
+These map tiles are licensed as a "Produced Work" derived from OpenStreetMap data under the Open Database License ([ODbL](https://opendatacommons.org/licenses/odbl/)).

 ### Required Attribution